Green Grossular Garnets

 Because the positioning of Garnet graph points on a Hoover diagram shows only the major components of a gem, it is not possible to accurately predict variations in Garnet color and color intensity by the location of those graph points when color is influenced by minor chemical components.
 Color variations may be due to small variations in chromium/vanadium content, and in some cases possibly to color processes such as intervalence charge transfer and even color centers.
 As illustrated by the 2 Pyralspite gems below, 2 Garnets of entirely different color can have the same proportions of the 3 end members (Pyrope, Almandine & Spesssartine) and share the same graph point location.

 "Mozambique" Garnet (Pyrope)

 As purely descriptive terms, hybrid names convey useful information about the extent of a Garnet's hybridization.
-But when detailed information about any individual Garnet's composition can readily be determined using the RIMS method, we don't need to manufacture new intermediate species names in order to classify Garnets.
+But when detailed information about any individual Garnet's composition can readily be determined using the RIMS method, we don't need to invent new intermediate species names in order to classify Garnets.
 We can simply use the standard mineralogical classification system, which classifies an individual specimen by its primary end-member component (i.e. the species with the highest percentage composition).
 Our RIMS graph method determines the primary species by the trisection in which a gem's graph point falls.
-A Malaya Garnet known to contain 40% Pyrope, 35% Almandine and 25% Spessartine is simply classified as a Malaya variety of the Pyrope species.
+A Malaya Garnet known to contain 40% Pyrope, 35% Almandine and 25% Spessartine is simply classified as a Pyrope Garnet with the variety name Malaya.

 "Champagne" Garnet (Andradite)